New Patients (202) 851-7554

 What is airway dentistry?

-Airway dentistry is a branch of dentistry that focuses on diagnosing and treating conditions that relate to the airways.
+Airway dentistry is a branch of dentistry that diagnoses and treats conditions that relate to the airways.
 These conditions can include sleep apnea, snoring, TMJ disorders, mouth breathing, and tongue-tie syndrome.

 Airway dentists use methods such as oral appliances and orthodontics to improve teeth and jaw alignment.
-In severe cases, your dentist may recommend surgery to remove blockages or obstructions.
+In severe cases, our dentist may recommend surgery to remove blockages or obstructions.

 What is classified as a dental emergency?

-A dental emergency is any urgent situation requiring a dentist’s immediate attention.
+A dental emergency is any urgent situation that requires immediate care from a dentist.
 Examples include severe tooth pain, facial or jaw swelling, broken teeth, lost crowns or fillings, large cavities, and injuries to the gums.
-If you think you may be experiencing a dental emergency, it is best to contact your local dentist immediately for assessment.
+If you think you may be experiencing a dental emergency, call Dr. Deckard immediately for an assessment.

 Will I feel any pain with dental sedation?

 Most people do not feel any pain when they receive dental sedation.
 However, it may depend on the type of sedation your dentist uses and the patient’s response.
-For instance, if you receive nitrous oxide (laughing gas) or local anesthesia, you likely will not experience any pain.
+For example, you won’t experience pain if you receive nitrous oxide (laughing gas) or local anesthesia.

 How painful is a tooth extraction?

 Tooth extractions, while generally not a pleasant experience, are typically not too painful.
 During the procedure, your dentist will use a local anesthetic to numb the area so you don’t feel pain.
-Your dentist may also give you sedation.
+We may also give you sedation.

 After the extraction, some people may feel mild soreness in their mouth or jaw.
 You can manage this with over-the-counter pain medications or warm compresses.
-Your dental professional can advise you on post-extraction care, such as antibiotics or special diets.
+Dr. Deckard can advise you on post-extraction care for the best results.

 Is it worth getting a custom mouthguard?

 Yes.
-Custom mouthguards provide a level of protection that is superior to stock guards.
-Dentists make custom mouthguards precisely to the shape of your mouth, providing a snug and secure fit that stays in place while you play contact sports or participate in other intense physical activities.
+Custom mouthguards provide a better level of protection than stock guards.
+Dentists make custom mouthguards precisely to the shape of your mouth.
+They provide a snug and secure fit that stays in place while you play contact sports.

-Additionally, custom mouthguards are more comfortable than stock guards.
+Custom mouthguards are also more comfortable than stock guards.
 They conform perfectly to the teeth and gums without placing excessive pressure on them.
-Lastly, custom mouthguards last longer than store-bought models due to their high-quality construction and the materials that dentists manufacture.
+Lastly, custom mouthguards last longer than store-bought models due to their high-quality construction and the materials that dentists use.

 What does a dental exam include?

 A typical dental exam involves a thorough evaluation of the teeth and gums.
-The dentist or hygienist will check for cavities, plaque buildup, gum disease, tooth abnormalities such as discoloration or chips, and signs of oral cancer.
+Our dentist will check for cavities, plaque buildup, gum disease, tooth discoloration or chips, and signs of oral cancer.

-Your dentist will take X-rays to identify any issues beneath the surface that are not visible during visual inspection.
-The dentist will also clean your teeth through scaling and polishing procedures if you need them.
-Finally, your dentist will recommend improving your oral health and maintaining good dental care habits.
+Our dentist will take X-rays to identify any issues beneath the surface that are not visible during visual inspection.
+Then one of our registered dental hygienists (RDH) will clean your teeth.
+Finally, Dr. Deckard will recommend treatments to improve or maintain your oral health if needed.

 To learn more about our general dentistry services, visit DC Precision Dentistry.
 We proudly serve patients and families in downtown DC, Shaw, Navy Yard, and surrounding communities.

-If you are searching for a highly trained, trusted dentist in Washington, DC, visit DC Precision Dentistry.
+If you’re searching for a highly trained, trusted dentist in Washington, DC, visit DC Precision Dentistry.
 To schedule an appointment, call (202) 851-7554 or request an appointment online.